Jan Đapo

-Jan Đapo (born 17 September 2002) is a Slovenian footballer who plays as a left-back for Russian club Dynamo Makhachkala.
+Jan Đapo (born 17 September 2002) is a Slovenian footballer who plays as a left-back.

 Club career

 On 24 July 2024, Đapo left Domžale and signed a long-term contract with Russian Premier League newcomers Dynamo Makhachkala for a reported transfer fee of €300,000.
 He made his league debut for Dynamo Makhachkala on 10 August 2024 in a game against Lokomotiv Moscow.
+His contract was mutually terminated on 18 August 2026.